TALK TO SALES

 Receiving and processing HRA claims

-In the context of an HRA, a “claim” is simply a request for reimbursement.
-An HRA claim begins when an employee submits proof of a qualified expense to their employer or their employer’s HRA software provider, like PeopleKeep.
+In the context of an HRA, a “claim” is a request for reimbursement.
+An HRA claim begins when an employee submits proof of a qualified expense to their employer.
+They can also submit their expense through an HRA benefits administration software provider, like PeopleKeep.

 Proof of purchase could include the following: